svkaiser/strife-ve/README.md

 Compiling on Linux:
 -------------------

+A CMake build system has been added in version 1.3, and is currently up-to-date.

 A project file for Codeblocks is provided in codeblocks/chocolate.workspace Before compiling, be sure to compile patchelf first by going into the patchelf/ directory and then running configure and then make.
+The project has not been updated for 1.3, so some source files may need to be added before you can build successfully.

-Codeblocks uses a post-build step that calls patchelf to set up runtime paths for the outputted executable.
+Codeblocks uses a post-build step that calls patchelf to set up runtime paths for the output executable.

 Trademark disclaimers:
 ----------------------